leancloud/filter-service/README.md

 At first, you need to install [wrk](https://github.com/wg/wrk) which is used by all our benchmark tools.

-Then, taking `check-and-set` benchmark as example, you can run the script like this:
+Then, taking `check-and-set` benchmark as example, you can run the benchmark like this:
 ```
  ./bin/check-and-set-benchmark.sh
 ```